-4.35F3-GLUCAGON ADMINISTRATION AND CARRY CONSENT FORM
+4.35F3 GLUCAGON ADMINISTRATION CONSENT FORM

-Student's Name (Please Print) This form is good for school year This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.
-The school has developed a Section 504 plan acknowledging that my child has been diagnosed a suffering from diabetes.
-The 504 plan authorizes the school nurse or, in the absence of the nurse trained volunteer district personnel, to administer Glucagon in an emergency situation to my child.
+This form is good for only the current school year indicated by the date below.
+This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

+The school has developed a Section 504 plan acknowledging that my child has been diagnosed as suffering from diabetes.
+The 504 plan authorizes the school nurse or, in the absence of the nurse, trained volunteer district personnel, to administer Glucagon in an emergency situation to my child.

 I hereby authorize the school nurse or, in the absence of the nurse, trained volunteer district personnel designated as care providers, to administer Glucagon to my child in an emergency situation.
 Glucagon shall be supplied to the school nurse by the student's parent or guardian and be in the original container properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
-Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings I acknowledge that the District, its Board of Directors, its employees, or an agent of the District, including a healthcare professional who trained volunteer school personnel designated as care providers shall not be liable for any damages resulting from his/her actions or inactions in the administration of Glucagon in accordance with this consent form and the 504 plan.
-Parent or legal guardian signature Date
+Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

+I acknowledge that the District, its Board of Directors, its employees, or an agent of the District, including a healthcare professional who trained volunteer school personnel designated as care providers shall not be liable for any damages resulting from his/her actions or inactions in the administration of Glucagon in accordance with this consent form and the 504 plan.